DAQSimple/DSX_Simulink_Interface/readme.txt

 Next, open and run the slblocks.m script in the V2.0 folder.

-Lastly, open Simulink Library Browser, & on the left side of the browser, (over any library text) right click and refresh the library browser.
+If the DSX library doesn't already show up in the Simulink library, on the left side of the browser, (over any library text) right click and refresh the library browser.

-The DSX Library should then show up in the library browser, and is ready for use.
+The DSX Library should then show up in the library browser and is ready for use.